armin-reichert/pacman/README.md

 ## A (hopefully comprehensible) Pac-Man implementation using finite-state machines

+## Racism Alert!
+Ghost Life Matters!

+Is Pac-Man "racist"?
+He is chasing ghosts of color, isn't he?

 ## How to run the game